 Cat Compulsive Disorders

-Important Update: We are currently scheduling phone or video appointments with the doctor and behaviorist through October 31st.
-Scheduled cat owners can also become part of Mieshelle’s National Geographic cat behavior show production.
+Important Update: We are currently scheduling Zoom appointments with the doctor and behaviorist through July 15th.
+Through July 31st, receive the study participation reduced fee for urination or defecation appointments.
+Scheduled cat owners can also become part of Mieshelle’s Discovery Channel Cat Behavior Show (the most watched cat behavior show with over 125 million viewers internationally).

 Pica Testimonial “Our cat Pip hasn’t chewed on or eaten any clothing items or toilet paper for 3 weeks.
 This is literally a miracle, you have no idea.
 He seems so much happier and content and this all makes sense now after speaking with you.
 We can’t thank you enough for all your wisdom and for literally saving our cat’s life.
 Pip can NOT have another exploratory surgery!
 Talk to you in a few weeks on Skype after we return from our vacation.” — Katherine D. Fairfax, Virginia.
 350 solved case studies and client testimonials.